akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 To get authenticated you need to:

-* Set up your API clients
+* Set up your API clients.

-* Add your local .edgerc file to your Akamai Provider config
+* Add your local .edgerc file to your Akamai Provider configuration.

 ## Set up your API clients